Jollerprutt/proxmox-node/README.md

 # Proxmox Node Building
 These instructions are for building and configuring Proxmox hardware.
-You may choose a combination of hardware or even use a Synology NAS to host a Proxmox VM host.

 Ideally you want to configure three or more Proxmox hardmetal hosts so you can create a Proxmox cluster.
 A minimum of three Proxmox hosts is required to form a quorum in the event a node fails.